 Standard Chartered created the Goal programme to address this issue.
 Goal uses sports training and life skills education to empower adolescent girls.
 Implemented by organizations around the world, the programme teaches girls the critical facts about health, communication, rights and managing their personal finances in order to help them transform not just their own lives, but those of their families, friends.

 Goal was launched in 2006 in Delhi, India and reached 70 girls.
 Women Win has partnered with Standard Chartered to bring Goal to scale and increase sport and empowerment opportunities for girls around the world.
 In 2011, Goal was implemented in five countries – China, India, Jordan, Nigeria and , Zambia– and reached over 18,500 girls.
-Through community investment and collaboration, we are on track to achieve our target of delivering Goal to 100,000 girls by 2013.
+In 2015, Goal reached 71,205 girls in 25 countries.
+Through community investment and collaboration, we are on track to achieve our target of delivering Goal to 500,000 girls by 2018.

 Goal works in urban communities, offering weekly sessions to adolescent girls who may or may not attend school and are subsisting on a low family income.
 Typically, girls will meet weekly for two hours, over a ten month period.
 They’ll spend their time playing sport and participating in activities focused on learning a life skill.
 Girls who complete the programme and display exceptional leadership qualities are invited to become Goal Champions.